jooby-project/jooby/md/javascript.md

     return 'Hey Jooby!';
   });

-  // returns a value but access to request object this.get('/', function (req) {
+  // returns a value, but with access to the request object this.get('/', function (req) {
     var x = require(X)
     return x.doSomething();
   });

-  // access to request and rsp (like in express.js) this.get('/', function (req, rsp) {
+  // access to the request and the response (as in express.js) this.get('/', function (req, rsp) {
     rsp.send('Hey Jooby!');
   });

-  // access to request and rsp
-  this.get('/', function (req, rsp, chain) {
+  // access to the request and the response this.get('/', function (req, rsp, chain) {
     chain.next();
   });